dut-media-lab/BOML/index.md

           - _input: orginal input for neural network construction of task-specific module;
           - meta_learner: returned value of meta_learner function, which is a instance of BOMLNet or its child classes
           - name: name for Base model modules used for BOMLNet initialization
-          - weights_initializer: initializer function for task_specific network, called by 'MetaRepr' method
+          - weights_initializer: initializer function for task_specific network, called by 'MetaInit' method
        - Returns: task-specific model part

     3. BOMLOptimizer.ll_problem: